gheenie/fun-pokemon-battler/README.md

 - check which Pokemon is in the Pokeball
   ​

-`Methods`
+### Methods

-- `throw` method
+- `throw`
-  - takes a Pokemon and if the Pokeball doesn't have a Pokemon in it will store it,the - throw method should also console log something like ("you caught pokemonX's name")
+  -  can take a `Pokemon` as an argument.
+If the pokeball is empty it will capture the passed pokemon.
+If it isn't empty the user should not be allowed to capture a pokemon with it!
+The `throw` method should also console log something like ("you caught pokemonX's name")
-  - if it does have a pokemon stored inside it, it should return that Pokemon ​
+  -  Additionally the method can be invoked with no argument.
+In this case the method should return the stored Pokemon (ready for battle).
+The `throw` method should  console log something like ("GO pokemonX's name!!") in this scenario.
+If the ball is empty then the user should be informed.
+    ​
-- `isEmpty` method
+- `isEmpty`
   - should return a Boolean representing whether or not a Pokemon is stored inside it ​
-- `contains` method
+- `contains`
   - should return the name of the Pokemon that is stored,
-  - if the Pokeball is empty is should return "Empty ..."
+  - if the Pokeball is empty is should return "empty ..."
     ​

 ## Trainer

----

-​

 - A Trainer should have a belt property (you decide an appropriate data type) that should have 6 Pokeballs

-`Methods`
+### Methods

-- `catch` method
+- `catch`
   - takes a Pokemon as an argument
   - it should use one of its empty Pokeball's `throw` method to catch the Pokemon
   - should do something if you don't have any empty Pokeballs, what and how is up to you
-- `getPokemon` method that
+- `getPokemon`
   - takes the name of a Pokemon
   - will search for the the Pokemon with that name in the belt
   - use the Pokeball's throw to return that specific Pokemon